 (2) Major Study Elective Subjects

-WIE (3 training credits) provides a framework for students to integrate what they learn in the classroom with what they learn in the real world, and to develop into all-rounded people with professional competence.
-Students typically meet the WIE requirement through completing a one-month summer internship in an organizational or a corporate context, applying the knowledge and skills they have acquired from study to the real working world.
+WIE (3 training credits) provides a framework for students to integrate what they have learned in the classroom with real-world practice, supporting their development into well-rounded individuals with professional competence.
+Students typically meet the WIE requirement by completing a 1-month summer internship in an organizational or a corporate context, where they apply classroom knowledge and skills in the working world.
 WIE assessment is based on three grades: Pass with Merit (M), Pass (P) and Failure (F).
-However, the subject does not contribute toward the final GPA.
-Students can apply for waiver of the WIE requirement if they can demonstrate the fulfillment of the requirement with relevant work experience.
-Students undertaking non-local WIE placements may receive partial financial subsidies from the Student Advancement and Resources in the form of Offshore WIE Sponsorship (OWS).
+However, the subject does not contribute to students' final GPA.
+Students can apply to waive the WIE requirement if they can demonstrate that they have fulfilled the requirement through other relevant work experience.
+Students undertaking non-local WIE placements may receive partial financial subsidies from the Centre for Student Advancement and Resources in the form of Offshore WIE Sponsorship (OWS).

 More information on the subjects offered can be obtained here.